 Watch a Champions League live stream for free

-Champions League 2022/23 | Paramount+ 7-day trial (opens in new tab)
+Champions League 2022/23 | Paramount+ 7-day FREE trial

 Watch the 2022/23 Champions League from abroad with a VPN

 Even if you have subscribed to the relevant 2022/23 Champions League rights holders, you won't be able to use them when outside your own country.
 The service will know your location based on your IP address, and will automatically block your access.

 A Virtual Private Network (VPN) helps you get around this obstacle.
 A VPN creates a private connection between your device and the internet, such that the servers and services you’re accessing aren’t aware of what you’re doing.
 All the information passing back and forth is entirely encrypted.